FCC certification, scope and applicability

 Online sales and marketplaces

-Section titled “Online sales and marketplaces”Since 2024, the FCC has reinforced surveillance of marketplaces (Amazon, eBay, etc.):
+Section titled “Online sales and marketplaces”Since 2024, the FCC has stepped up enforcement against online sales of unauthorised radio equipment:

 Reserved ISM bands